View this document as: a single page | multiple pages.

 The RPs SHALL conduct a privacy risk assessment to consider the privacy risks associated with requesting a shared PPI.
 See Sec.
 7.2 for further privacy considerations.

-The IdP SHALL ensure that only intended RPs are included in the set; otherwise, a rogue RP could learn of the shared PPI for a set of RPs by fraudulently posing as part of that set.
+The IdP SHALL ensure that only intended RPs are included in the set.
+Otherwise, a rogue RP could learn the shared PPI for a set of RPs by fraudulently posing as part of that set.

 The sector identifier feature of [OIDC] provides a mechanism to calculate a shared PPI for a group of RPs.
-In this protocol, the identifiers of the RPs are all listed at a URL that can be fetched by the IdP over an authorized protected channel.
-The shared PPI is calculated by taking into account the sector identifier URL along with other inputs to the algorithm, such that all RPs listed in the sector identifier URL’s contents receive the same shared PPI.
+In this protocol, the identifiers of the RPs are all listed at a URL that can be fetched by the IdP over an authenticated protected channel.
+The shared PPI is calculated by considering the sector identifier URL along with other inputs to the algorithm such that all RPs listed in the sector identifier URL’s contents receive the same shared PPI.

 Trust Agreements